subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 18

-There is a big difference between the kind of thinking our brain engages in when it is doing mathematics or science (which is the process shown on the LHS of Fig. 13), vs the kind of thinking involved in generating images or language.
+There is a difference between the kind of thinking our brain engages in when it is doing mathematics or science (which is the process shown on the LHS of Fig. 13), vs the kind of thinking involved in generating images or language.
 This is the same distinction that was made by the psychologists Kahnemann and Twersky, who referred to the latter as System 1 thinking and to the formar as System 2 thinking.
 System 1 thinking is intuitive, we are not even aware the work that the brain does to generate the reality we see, or come up with a grammatically and syntactically correct statement.
 System 2 thinking on the other hand involves conscious effort on our part, and is probably unique to humans.
 This is the kind of thinking we do when we are doing mathematics or science, or even doing planning in our daily lives (such as how to organize a vacation).

-System 2 thinking can be captured in the tree graph shown in Fig. 18, which is of the type used in a subfield of Artificial Intelligence called Reinforcement Learning (RL).
+System 2 thinking can be captured in the decision tree graph shown in Fig. 18, which is of the type used in a subfield of Artificial Intelligence called Reinforcement Learning (RL).
+Fundamental to RL is the idea of an Agent, which in this case is our brain..
 There are two kinds of nodes in the graph: The white nodes correpond to States of the world, while the black nodes correspond to Actions that an Agent might take.
-Hence fundamental to RL is the idea of an Agent, which in this case is either or brain or another ANN.
 The States in the graph can be images, for example when we are driving a car, the Actions correspond to movements of the steering wheel or the brakes, while State corresponds to the changing view of the world that we see.
 Alternatively when we are trying to solve a math problem, the State is the current state of our calculation (assuming it involves several steps), while the Action corresponds to mathematical operations that act upon the State.
+The tree graph captures the fact that the solution of a System 2 type problem involves choosing among several alternative Actions at each step, and the Agent has to navigate the decision tree in a way so as to successfully complete the task.

 System 2 thinking can be accompanied either by going out and taking Actions in the real world to acheive some objective (for example drive to work), or alternatively it can be carried out entirely in our head.
 The latter mode of thinking is called Planning, and it can be done in two contexts: